JenteOttie/Goose_Genomics/BeanGoose/!Workflow.md

 ## Window Analyses

-Summary statistics calculated in windows of different sizes (10kb, 20kb, 200kb).
+Summary statistics - Fst, Dxy and Pi - were calculated in windows of different sizes (10kb, 20kb, 50kb, 100kb and 200kb).
+The distribution of these statistics was vizualised in violin-plots (with boxplots inside).
+Correlations between summary statistics were calculated with a Spearman correlation.
+Strong correlations between Dxy and pi suggest that linked selection influences the genomic landscape of these geese.

+The complete workflow for these analyses can be found here.

 &nbsp;